Ross0907/WhatsApp-HD-image-converter/README.md

 ## Notes

-- PSD files cannot be written by Pillow; they are saved as TIFF using the same filename.
+- PSD files cannot be written by Pillow, they are saved as TIFF instead.
 - Animated GIFs are processed on the first frame only.
 - The tool will NOT change an image that is already above the target resolution.